-$^{^{371}~}$ See Okla.
-Stat. tit 17, $\S~251~(2022).$
+$^{^{371}\,}$ See Okla.
+Stat. tit 17, § 251 (2022).

-$^{^{372}\,}$ See generally Portland Gen. Elec.
+372 See generally Portland Gen. Elec.
 Co., Schedule 126: Annual Power Cost Variance Mechanism (2022).

-$^{^{373}}$ See generally id.
+373 See generally id.

-$^{^{374}\,}$ In re: Portland Gen. Elec.
+374 In re: Portland Gen. Elec.
 Co., Order No. 07-015, 26-27 (Pub.
 Util.
 Comm'n of Or.
 Oct.
 1, 1997).

-$^{^{375}\,}$ S. 838 § 13, 74th Leg.
+375 S. 838 § 13, 74th Leg.
 (Or.
 2007).

-for costs incurred in promoting energy-effi-
+for costs incurred in promoting energy-effi- ciency programs 376

-ciency programs.
-376

-Pennsylvania Pennsylvania has deregulated its electric sys-
+Ponneylyonia Ponneylyania has dorogulated its electric sys

+1 emisyivama term as notes get shapen and determined in di

 tem, so rates get chosen and determined indi-

-vidually by providers.377
+vidually by providers.
+377

 Rhode Island Rhode Island has deregulated its electric sys-

 tem, so rates get chosen and determined indi-

 vidually by providers.
 378

 South Has FACs and defines fuel costs as both clas-

 Carolina sic costs of fuel and transportation as well as

 "the cost of ammonia, lime, limestone, urea,

 dibasic acid and catalysts consumed in reduc-

-ing or treating emissions, and the cost of
+ing or treating emissions, and, the cost of

-emission allowances, as used, including al-
+emission allowances as used including al-

-lowance for SO 2 , NO x , mercury, and particu-
+lowance for SO_2 NO 2 mercury and particu-

-lates."379 After a hearing, the utility may
+lates "379 After a bearing the utility may

+(upon Commission approval) "allow the varia

-(upon Commission approval) "allow the varia-
+(upon Commission approval) allow the varia-

 ble costs of other environmental reagents,

 other environmental allowances or emissions-

 related taxes to be recovered as a component

 of fuel costs."
 380 Hence, South Carolina utili-

 ties have little incentive to reduce emissions

 since they can pass along allowance costs to

 consumers.

 The South Carolina Public Service Commis-

 sion requires that utilities make "every rea-

-G 41 D 1 4 sonable effort to minimize fuel costs."381
+sonable effort to minimize fuel costs."
+381

 South Dakota FACs must be approved in advance by the

 South Dakota Public Utilities Commission,

 but after that, adjustments may happen auto-

 matically.
 382 South Dakota also allows for an

 annual "Transmission Cost Adjustment."

 These two adjustments are combined on

+These two aujustiments are combined on

-$^{^{376}~}$ See Or.
-Rev. Stat. § 757.054 (2021).
+376 See OR.
+REV. STAT. § 757.054 (2021).